 Despite its name, Rhythm Tengoku (which became translated as Rhythm Heaven in North America and Rhythm Paradise in Europe for the later titles, though the original GBA game sadly did not leave Japan) doesn’t want to be known as a mere rhythm game – the cover describes itself as a “norikan” (“groove sensation”) game, which is really just fancy PR speak for… well, a rhythm game.
 While it was designed and programmed by the WarioWare folks, it was the brainchild of a studio called J.P.
 Room.
-This is the production name for Tsunku (who has a little male symbol at the end of his name, just in case you didn’t know how manly he was), a real life music producer partially responsible for such popular atrocities as Morning Musume, an expansive group of young girls who, one may assume, have Logan’s Run-style crystals hidden somewhere in their body that blink when they hit the ripe old age of seventeen, where they “graduate” into the real world to become drug addicts and are replaced with other girls who may or may not have hit puberty.
+This is the production name for Tsunku (who has a little male symbol at the end of his name, just in case you didn’t know how manly he was), a real life music producer partially responsible for such popular groups as Morning Musume.

-Of course, none of this means anything to anyone outside of Japan.
-But I’ve got to have a feeling that some of the nerds on 2ch found out about this connection and immediately assumed that anything associated with this kind of J-Pop was going to be a total disaster.
+Of course, any intersection with the music industry might seem like a cause for concern, too.
 American pop music is huge, but no one outside of music scene could even tell you a name of a music producer, but it’d sort be like if Nintendo listened to Max Martin, the whiz kid behind such timeless bands as N’Sync and Backstreet Boys, and turned his ideas into a video game.
 But things have a funny way of working out, even with the odds horribly stacked against them – there are no less than three Moonwalker games, each personally conceived by Michael Jackson, and two of which are actually kind of good.

 It helps, of course, that Nintendo actually knows how to make decent games.
 Rhythm Tengoku seems to share spiritual bonds with Nintendo’s other crazy portable rhythm series, the Osu!
 Tatakae!
 Ouendan! games, and its localized brother, Elite Beat Agents.
-Yes, similar to WarioWare, Rhythm Tengoku offers blitheringly simple controls – although sometimes you’ll need to use the directional pad, most of the time you’re just pressing the A button – and a graphical style that either looks absurdly minimalistic or seems to be the art project of a bunch of special ed computer science students.
+Yes, similar to WarioWare, Rhythm Tengoku offers simple controls – although sometimes you’ll need to use the directional pad, most of the time you’re just pressing the A button – and a graphical style that either looks absurdly minimalistic or seems to be the art project cobbled together by a bunch of computer science students.
+In the more elaborate games, much of the art is by Ko Takeuchi, also of many of the WarioWare games, who gives life to his cutely distinct little characters.
 But it’s drastically different, too, not only from Nintendo’s titles, but from most other rhythm games as well.
 This may not be immediately apparent!

 In general, Rhythm Tengoku fits nicely with the last style of rhythm game, although it does have a fair mix of the Simon Says type contests.
 However, there’s one major distinction – all of the music is original, perfectly engineered to sound like a video game, since it’s coming straight from a video game system that doesn’t even really have a sound chip.
 Yeah, a few of the songs have vocals, but a good number of these songs would feel perfectly at home in a Mega Man game.
 But they’re catchy, which is naturally the most important part of a game like this.